3 LOCATIONS:

-This website contains information for both shops + our new CAFE, as well as some wholesale information.
+This website contains information for both shops + our BISTRO, as well as some wholesale information.
 Each shop contains some of the same products, but many products are different in each location.
 Visit both shops to see it all!
-And while at Lawson check out our new cafe - it's really beautiful + really, really DIFFERENT (we kinda like to be known for that)!

 purveyors of quality succulents, fresh-baked gooey cinnamon buns & artisan breads every Thursday thru Saturday mornings (in our little bakeries in both shops), fine gardenware, in-store succulent classes with MYOP (Make-Your-Own-Pizza) party option, succulent class kits you can make at home,

-succulent balsamics & olive oils, worldly spice blends, weird candy, flavoured maple syrups, gourmet foods, puzzles, paint by numbers, gifts & fresh ideas
+succulent balsamics & olive oils, worldly spice blends, weird candy, flavour, gourmet foods, puzzles, gifts, frsh baking & fresh ideas

 Welcome to SolarGardens.ca image